-- (1) Represents matching contributions made under the HP 401(k) Plan that were earned for 2023. - (2) Represents matching contributions credited during fiscal 2023 under the HP Executive Deferred Compensation Plan with respect to the 2022 calendar year of that plan. - (3) For Mr. Lores and Mr. Tran, represents tax preparation, filing, equalization and compliance services paid under HP's tax assistance due to business travel in Korea.
+(1) Represents matching contributions made under the HP 401(k) Plan that were earned for 2023.

+- (3) For Mr. Lores and Mr. Tran, represents tax preparation, filing, equalization and compliance services paid under HP's tax assistance due to business travel in Korea.
 Due to the taxation impact on US taxpayers who travel to Korea on business and the increase in business travel to Korea due to our acquisition of Samsung's Print business, the HRC Committee approved a Tax Assistance Program during its July 2017 meeting that covers our Section 16 officers.
 The program has the same characteristics as the existing tax equalization program for all other employees.
 Both programs together ensure a tax neutral scenario for all HP employees who must comply with Korean tax requirements due to business travel to Korea. - (4) Represents home security services provided to the NEOs and, consistent with SEC guidance, the aggregate incremental cost associated with these services is reported here as a perquisite.
 For the CEO and CFO, we provided a home security evaluation and residential security systems.
 At times, we may provide security for the NEOs as needed to address security concerns arising out of our business, which during fiscal 2023 included personal security services provided during business-related travel and at business facilities.
 We consider personal security measures to be appropriate expenses that arise out of the executive's employment responsibilities and that are necessary to his or her job performance and to ensure the safety of the covered executive and his or her family.
 We believe that all Company-incurred security costs are reasonable and necessary and for the Company's benefit.
 The Board and the HRC Committee periodically review and approve the amount and nature of executive officers' security expenses. - (5) Represents the value of personal usage of HP corporate aircraft.
 For purposes of reporting the aggregate incremental cost to HP of such personal usage in this table, we use data provided by an outside firm to calculate the hourly cost of operating the Company's aircraft.
 These costs include the cost of fuel, maintenance, landing and parking fees, crew, security for crew, as needed, catering and supplies.
 For trips by NEOs that involve mixed personal and business usage, we include the aggregate incremental cost of such personal usage (i.e., the excess of the cost of the actual trip over the cost of a hypothetical trip without the personal usage).
 For income tax purposes, the amounts included in NEO income are calculated based on the standard industry fare level valuation method.
 No tax gross ups are provided for this imputed income. - (6) Includes other amounts paid either directly to the executives or on their behalf, including financial counseling, tax preparation and estate planning services, as discussed further in "Compensation Discussion and Analysis."
-For Mr. Lores, the amount includes \$27,697 for personal ground transportation expenses incurred while on business trays, \$18,000 for financial counseling services, and \$1,772 in respect of a tax equalization payment and corresponding gross up, under HP's Tax Assistance Program for Korea business travel.
+For Mr. Lores, the amount includes \$27,697 for personal ground transportation expenses incurred while on business trips, \$18,000 for financial counseling services, and \$1,772 in respect of a tax equalization payment and corresponding gross up, under HP's Tax Assistance Program for Korea business travel.
 For Ms. Myers, the amount includes \$18,000 for financial counseling services.
 For Mr. Tran, the amount includes \$18,000 for financial counseling services.
-For Mr. Cho, the amount includes \$16,400 for financial counseling services.
+For Mr. Cho, the amount includes \$16,400 for financial counseling services and a \$20 wellness incentive.
+All U.S. employees are eligible to receive the wellness incentive.
+For Ms. Jacobs, the amount includes \$14,351 for financial counseling services.